SheeshKami/SheeshKami/README.md

 <h4>About Me</h4>

-A **lazy coder** by day and a **world-class anime binger** by night.
-Fuelled by caffeine, sarcasm, and a love for solving problems (except math problems — keep those away 🫠).
+A lazy coder by day and anime binger by night, fueled by caffeine and sarcasm, occasionally questioning why semicolons exist.

-Coding since yesterday, debugging since today.
-Living life one `console.log` at a time while occasionally questioning why semicolons exist.

 ---